The first post in my blog is about THE personal finance book that I would recommend to everyone. The basic lesson of that book is:

 It’s important to set this money aside first, before you spend money on anything else.

 However, if you set aside money before you have a chance to spend it, you will find that you will automatically adjust your spending such that you won’t even miss the money you’ve set aside.
 Once that 10% is safely tucked away in an investment account, it’s not as much of a temptation.
 Out of sight, out of mind.
 You can continue to spend what’s left in your checking account.
-It’s almost guaranteed that you’ll get along just as well saving 10% and spending 90% as you did when you were saving 0% and spending 100%.
+You’ll get along just as well saving 10% and spending 90% as you did when you were saving 0% and spending 100%.
 You adjust.
 You acclimate.
 You get used to a new way of doing things.
 That’s the magic of paying yourself first.

 Remember this rule: